CuriousCurmudgeon/history_of_vcs/00_intro.md

 * Wikis

 These things are all important in the history of version control, but they are out of scope for this talk.
 We're going to focus on the tools that have been primarily used by development teams.

+# Let's get started
+We have approximately fifty years of history to cover in fifty minutes, so let's dive in.